MicrosoftDocs/mslearn-copilot-plugins/contoso-real-estate-incomplete/README.md

 1. Restart your server.
 To do this, in the **Terminal** panel, press <kbd>Ctrl+C</kbd>, type `node server.js`, and then press <kbd>Enter</kbd>.

 1. In a new tab, open the URL where your server is running, and add `.well-known/ai-plugin.json` at the end of the URL.
 Press <kbd>Enter</kbd>.
-The pluginb manifest file is displayed.
+The plugin manifest file is displayed.

 Your plugin is ready and you can now sideload it in Microsoft Copilot.